Koaʻe Fault Zone: Mechanics

-An antiform created by ground movement in the Koa'e Fault Zone.
+An antiform created by ground movement in the Koaʻe Fault Zone.

-The Koa’e Fault Zone is one of the most active fault zones in the entire world.
-Some scientists have interpreted the Koa’e Fault System as a break away structure as a direct result from the southward displacement of the southern flank of Kilauea.
-Movement along the Koa’e Fault Zone is being caused by slow slip displacement along basal detachment faults between 5–9 km at depth at about 25 cm per year.
+The Koaʻe Fault Zone is one of the most active fault zones in the entire world.
+Some scientists have interpreted the Koaʻe Fault System as a break away structure as a direct result from the southward displacement of the southern flank of Kīlauea.
+Movement along the Koaʻe Fault Zone is being caused by slow slip displacement along basal detachment faults between 5–9 km at depth at about 25 cm per year.
 This slipping motion is caused by gravitational forces acting on the massive weight of the volcano as well as magmatic activity, which increases temperature and pore pressure, and decreases friction along the fault plane.
 Movement along the fault plane results in accumulating stress that can often be released by the forceful injection of magmatic dikes into the East and Southwest Rift Zones resulting in earthquakes.

-Along the Koa’e Fault Zone, there was a Mw 7.7 earthquake in 1975, and a Mw 7.2 earthquake in 2018.
+Along the Koaʻe Fault Zone, there was a Mw 7.7 earthquake in 1975, and a Mw 7.2 earthquake in 2018.
 Though it is impossible to predict when large scale earthquakes will occur, researchers suggest that it could take another 25–30 years for enough stress to accumulate along the fault zone to cause another Mw >7 earthquake to occur.

-Bathymetric contouring of the seafloor off the south coast of the Big Island, have revealed that massive landslides have occurred in Kilauea's past, most likely as the result of rifting and catastrophic collapse.
+Bathymetric contouring of the seafloor off the south coast of the Big Island, have revealed that massive landslides have occurred in Kīlauea's past, most likely as the result of rifting and catastrophic collapse.